wotakumoe/wotaku/docs/torrenting/start.md

 :::

-You can also open the magent link just by clicking on it, after selecting your default torrent downloader:
+You can also open the magnet link just by clicking on it, after selecting your default torrent downloader:
 1. left click on it
 2. Check "Always allow https://nyaa.si/ to open **magnet** links"
 3. Click **Choose Application**